aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 - full_text_hit_score_threshold – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch full text index.
 Any full text results with a relevance score less than this value times the highest result’s relevance score are excluded from the context.

 - summary_weight_over_full_text – Sets the weighting of document summary result vs. full text result relevance scores in calculating the overall relevance score of a particular chunk.
 Higher values weight the document summary relevance more.
 Lower values weight the full text summary relevance more.

+- use_date - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the years_until_no_value age is reached, at which point the relevance score will become zero.

+- years_until_no_value - Sets the number of years each document may age until it has no value as described above.

 /containers/lambda_index/index_documents_helper.py